mike-zorn/purple-hue/README.md

 The following instructions are for deploying updates to this repository to crates.io and to the Arch User Repository.

 1. Identify the new tag version you'll use for the Release
-2. Update the pkgver variable in the PKGBUILD
-3. Update the version in Cargo.toml
+2. Update the version in Cargo.toml
-4.
 3. Create a new git tag and push it to the origin repository.
 4. `cargo publish`